On local characterizations of Hida families of Siegel modular forms: Shapes and properties of Galois representations

 The residual representation attached to the restriction of $\widetilde{\rho}_{\TT}$ to $G_{K_{\p_2}}$ is $p$-distinguished.
 We also note that the restriction of $\widetilde{\rho}_{\TT}$ to $G_{K_{\p_2}}$ is obtained from $\widetilde{\rho}_{\TT} \mid_{G_{K_{\p_1}}}$ via a change of basis matrix corresponding to $\widetilde{\rho}_{\TT}(\sigma)$.
 Point (\ref{item:p2ord}) of the lemma follows from the procedure given in \cite[Theorem 4.6(7)]{hsieh_yoshida}, exactly as it was used in the proof of Theorem \ref{thm:pseudorepBC}(\ref{item:localpart}).
 Similarly, points (\ref{item:p2dR}) and (\ref{item:p2dec}) follow identically from the arguments used in the proofs of Theorems \ref{thm:dRshape} and \ref{thm:decshape}.
-One main difference from Theorems \ref{thm:pseudorepBC}(\ref{item:localpart}) \ref{thm:dRshape} and \ref{thm:decshape} is the order in which the corresponding characters appear on the main diagonal, since after the appropriate change of basis, the residual representation restricted to $G_{K_{\p_2}}$ is of the following shape:
+One main difference from Theorems \ref{thm:pseudorepBC}(\ref{item:localpart}), \ref{thm:dRshape} and \ref{thm:decshape} is the order in which the corresponding characters appear on the main diagonal, since after the appropriate change of basis, the residual representation restricted to $G_{K_{\p_2}}$ is of the following shape:

-As a result, there is a small difference (in particular, the placement of zeroes in the anti-diagonal blocks) in the shapes of the matrices appearing in the lemma as compared to the shapes appearing in the theorems above. \end{proof}
+Thus, there is a small difference (in particular, the placement of zeroes in the anti-diagonal blocks) in the shapes of the matrices appearing in the lemma as compared to the shapes appearing in the theorems~above. \end{proof}